falconry/falcon/docs/api/media.rst

 Note that specifying either or both of these functions will significantly increase the time it takes to process JSON documents.

+Also note that neither of these are able to be specified if ujson is installed, as it does not currently support these parameters.

 Supported Handler Types
 -----------------------